Diesel, Fendi, No. 21 show some skin at Milan Fashion Week

 In a show of good will, the president of Italy’s National Chamber of Fashion, Carlo Capasa, showed up for the event at the Modes boutique, which featured 12 WAMI designers in the store windows.

-They included raffia bags by Eileen Akbarahy’s Made For A Woman brand, that works with more than 300 artisans, many from underprivileged backgrounds, in Madagascar.
+They included raffia bags by Eileen Akbaraly’s Made For A Woman brand, that works with more than 300 artisans, many from underprivileged backgrounds, in Madagascar.

 “I’m just riding the new energy.
-In fashion, you always have to be flexible,” said Akbarahy, whose brand is collaborating with French house Chloe on a raffia hat coming out next month.
+In fashion, you always have to be flexible,” said Akbaraly, whose brand is collaborating with French house Chloe on a raffia hat coming out next month.

 BLANC SPACES FOR UNDERREPRESENTED DESIGNERS